marcpouzet/zrun/README.md

 for mixing data-flow equations (a la Lustre) and hierarchical automata (a la Lucid Synchrone).

-The purpose of this prototype is to give a reference semantics for a language like Scade that can be used 1/ for compiler testing; 2/ prove compilation steps (e.g., that a well typed program does not lead to a type error; or source-to-source transformations like static scheduling
+The purpose of this prototype is to give a reference and executable semantics for a language like Scade that can be used 1/ for compiler testing; 2/ prove compilation steps (e.g., that a well typed program does not lead to a type error; or source-to-source transformations like static scheduling